CindyJS/website/src/pages/docs/cindygltutorial/index.md

 # Reading and Writing Textures

 [In the third part of the tutorial](textures.html) you will learn how to read from textures, or the webcam, how write to textures and you will generate applications that use feedback loops.
+The tutorial includes some live-coding.

 *-- to be done --*